-In April, I spoke at the California Council of Community Behavioral Health Agencies Town Hall.
+In April of 2022, I spoke at the California Council of Community Behavioral Health Agencies Town Hall.
 In May, I was the keynote speaker at the Mountain View-Los Altos-Los Altos Hills Challenge Team’s 35th Annual Champions for Youth Breakfast.

 I am so passionate about mental health and literacy advocacy, but I still have downtime.
 In my spare time, I love watching tv and eating pizza on Friday nights with my family.
 I love watching cheesy movies with my mom and talking with her for hours.
 I love hanging out with my friends and making one another laugh.
 I love reading about other’s experiences and traveling to different literary (fictional and non-fictional) worlds.